geins-io/sdk-api-mgmt-javascript/docs/OrderApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.OrderApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.OrderApi();
-let request = new GeinsManagementApiSdkJs.OrderValidateOrderCreationRequest(); // OrderValidateOrderCreationRequest | The order data to validate.
+let request = new GeinsSdkApiMgmtJavascript.OrderValidateOrderCreationRequest(); // OrderValidateOrderCreationRequest | The order data to validate.
 apiInstance.validateOrder(request, (error, data, response) => {
   if (error) {
     console.error(error);